dxdydz/321/zoningout.md

 Scoring is as follows:
 - Find your largest connected group (remember: no diagonals) in each of red, blue, green, and yellow.
 Each of these groups scores 1 point for every pyramid within it.
 - Now score your black pyramids.
 Black pyramids score negatively.
 They subtract a value equal to their (size) x (the number of pyramids next to them).
 So, a 3-pip (large) black pyramid with two other pyramids next to it (of any color), would score -(3\*2) = -6 points
-- Next, score your three special scoring rules.
+- Next, score your three [special scoring rules](#special-scoring-rules).
 These scoring rules will have the details of how they score written on them.
 - Finally, tally up your score.
 If your score is equal to or higher than the sum of the target scores on all three scoring rules, you win.
 If it's lower, you've lost.

 > **Scoring Example**
 > In this example game (played using fewer than normal pyramids for illustrative purposes), we would score first the largest groups in each of the four colors: Red = 4, Yellow = 3, Green = 6, and Blue = 2.
 This would give us 15 points.
 Then we subtract all the points from black pieces: -2 + -1 + -6 + -6 + -2 + -6 = -23.
 We get a basic score of -8!
 Note that two black pieces next to each other both still count against their tallies.
+After calculating this base score, we would then score the special scoring rules selected for our game.
 <img src="images/basic_scoring.svg" width="500">

+There is a [scoring sheet](#scoring-sheet) at the end of this document that you can use for calculating your score.

 ## Multiplayer